UPS Service Guarantee: What You Need to Know

 There are a bunch of auditors out there who would be happy to take your money.
 Some will even offer to do it for free - but here's the catch: they'll audit your invoices at no charge, but won't share the results of that audit unless you sign a service agreement.
 So, it's not actually free.
 It's masked as free in an attempt to get you to pay for additional services.

-Lojistic is the only truly free UPS audit.
-Audit is just one feature of the Lojistic platform.
+Lojistic is the only truly free UPS audit .
+The audit is just one feature of the Lojistic platform.
 Lojistic will automatically audit your UPS invoices once you connect your carrier account to the platform.
+Lojistic also offers premium audit services which helps to ensure every eligible package is refunded.

 Does UPS Ever Suspend Service Guarantees?